rocjs/roc-package-web-app-react/GUIDE.md

   },
   babel: (target) => {
     return {
-      extends: true, // we want to merge with the one provided by web-app-react
+      extends: true, // default behaviour, we want to merge with the one provided by web-app-react
       // your custom babel config depending on target };
   },